-5.10 Require an administrator password to access system-wide preferences (Scored)
+5.12 Require an administrator password to access system-wide preferences (Scored)

-System Preferences controls system and user settings on an OS X Computer.
+System Preferences controls system and user settings on a macOS Computer.
 System Preferences allows the user to tailor their experience on the computer as well as allowing the System Administrator to configure global security settings.
 Some of the settings should only be altered by the person responsible for the computer.